fed135/ipc-light/README.md

 node classic server setup pattern.
 It's designed to be simple.
 Very, very simple.

 COMPATIBLE WITH ALL VERSIONS OF NODE.

+## Release notes

+**v1.1.0**

+  [Breaking changes]
+- Payload is no longer serialized by default.
+This gives you the option to send and receive buffers of data.
+A good use case would be in a situation where you want to send a binary JSON object (UBJSON, msgpack, etc.).
+Writing any type other than Buffer or String will serialized by JSON.stringify to simplify and allow resiliance.

+**v1.0.4**

+- Added write callback (to check for drain overflows)

 ## Installation